Arevik21/Selenium_exam/README.md

 # Selenium_exam
-Here are automated test cases for final project
+Here are automated tests for final project